How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Notch filters are effective at reducing TV interference from a particular frequency band.
 For example, where TVI problems are experienced from the 2 metre amateur radio band, a 2m VHF notch filter design can prove effective.
 It is possible to build a tuneable notch filter by using a simple series tuned circuit or by connecting an open circuit quarter wave coaxial cable stub in parallel with your TV feeder and cutting it to length to minimise the interfering signal.

 I made the tuneable 2m amateur radio notch filter pictured above using an old 35mm film container.
-The internal design is shown here and the circuit diagram here.
+Please take a look at the TVI filter design and the circuit diagram.
 It is highly effective at solving TV interference from 2 metre amateur radio transmissions.
 In addition, you can read another useful article on building low loss band pass TVI filters by clicking here.

 Back to top